-Although we have shown that the COC has a significant impact on cash savings in the natural experimental setting, there can be an endogeneity concern due to measurement errors in the COC.
-As a remedy for measurement errors in the COC, we estimate the model using high-order cumulants as suggested by Erickson et al. (2014).
+Even though we have shown that COC has a significant impact on cash savings in the natural experimental setting, there can be an endogeneity concern due to measurement errors in COC.
+As another remedy for measurement errors in COC, we estimate the model using the high-order cumulants as suggested by Erickson et al. (2014).
 Table A1 in Appendix 7 reports the estimation results.
-The coefficient estimates of the interaction of external capital and COC in Columns (1) and (2) are negative and significant for high hedging motive firms, whereas they are insignificant for lower hedging motive firms.
+The coefficient estimates of the interaction of external capital and COC in Columns (1) and (2) are negative and significant for high hedging motive firms, whereas it is insignificant for lower hedging motive firms.
 The results are consistent with our main estimations.
-We also examine whether our results are robust to alternative measures of the COC using the Claus and Thomas (2001) and Gebhardt, Lee, and Swaminathan (2001) approaches as specified in Appendix 6.
+We also examine whether our results are robust to alternative measures of COC using the Claus and Thomas (2001) and Gebhardt, Lee, and Swaminathan (2001) approaches as specified in Appendix 6.
 The results in Columns (3)-(6) remain robust to these alternative COC measures.

-7. Financial Constraints and Alternative Measure
+7. Financial Constraints and Other Measures of Hedging Motives